 Easy to Work With Dough

-This dough was really easy to work with and made great tasting, very thin cookies.
-The cookies did puff up a bit, but the taste made up for the puffiness and they were still thin (as you can see).
-I don’t know if they would have puffed up so much had I not used the baker’s ammonia.
+This dough is really easy to work with and makes great tasting, very thin cookies.
+The cookies do puff up a bit, but the taste makes up for the puffiness.

 If you’ve never tried baker’s ammonia, it’s worth ordering from King Arthur Flour.